+With this significant drop in value, it doesn’t come as a surprise that many people have now decided to invest in ATX ETF within other world markets instead.
 No one knows for sure when the stock market will roll-over and head south again.
 But rest assured that it will.
 Cramer was on CNBC declaring that the “bear market” ended on Christmas Eve.
 It was not clear to me that anyone had declared a “bear market” in the stock market in the first place.
 But anyone who allocates their investment funds based on Cramer recommendations deserves the huge losses they suffer over time.
 Don’t forget – although the truth gets blurred in the smoke blown over time – those of us who were around back in the early 2000’s know the truth: Cramer blew up his hedge fund when the tech bubble popped.
 That’s how he ended up on CNBC.
 So consider the source…

 The “bears” may be in brief hibernation, but will soon emerge from their den – While the market is still perversely infused with perma-bullishness, this latest rally is setting up an epic short-sell opportunity.
 I have my favorite names, which I share with my Short Seller’s Journal subscribers, and I try to dig up new ideas as often as possible.
 My latest home run was Vail Resorts (MTN), on which I bought puts and recommended shorting (including put ideas) in the December 2nd issue of my newsletter.
 MTN closed yesterday at $185, down 33.6% from my short-sell recommendation.
 To learn more about this newsletter, please click here: Short Seller’s Journal information.